Diyckstra/terraform-provider-deyckstra/website/docs/r/network_acl_rule.md

 If importing a rule previously provisioned by Terraform, the `PROTOCOL` must be the input value used at creation time.
 For more information on protocol numbers and keywords, see here: https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml

-For example, import a network ACL Rule with an argument like this:
+For example, import a network ACL rule with an argument like this:

 ```console
 $ terraform import aws_network_acl_rule.my_rule acl-12345678:100:tcp:false